-Add one layer of 6 tortillas for the base.
+Layers.
+Add a layer of 6 tortillas for the base.

-The sauce should be thick but still spreadable between the layers.
+The sauce should be thick but still spread between the layers.
 Depending on the thickness of the cream of chicken soup you might need to add more milk.

 Stir with a fork or a whisk to combine.

-Spread a shredded chicken layer on top of the tortillas (2 cups), add half of the creamy sauce, and top with half of the cheese blend.
+Assemble the Casserole.
+Spread the chicken filling on top of the tortillas (2 cups), add half of the creamy sauce, and top with half of the cheese blend.

 Repeat the layers (tortillas, chicken, sauce, cheese).

+Add Toppings.
 Add your favorite enchilada toppings - green onions, fresh cilantro, avocados, tomatoes and sprinkle a pinch of chipotle chili powder on top (optional but gives a little spicy kick and smoky flavor).
 And serve with side dishes!